cea-hpc/modules/doc/source/module.rst

  modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

+ If *pattern* contains variant specification, the :ref:`extra match search` process is triggered to collect variant information.
+Modules are included in results only if they match *pattern* variant specification. *pattern* may be a bare variant specification without mention of a module name.

  .. only:: html

     .. versionadded:: 4.0

+    .. versionchanged:: 5.3
+       *pattern* may include variant specification to filter results

 .. subcmd:: prepend-path [-d C|--delim C|--delim=C] [--duplicates] variable value...